solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 I won't be going into details of those services here, each of them deserves an own blog post (or two 😉).
 I will just say that both _Kinesis Firehose_ and _Kinesis Data Analytics_ can be used as **stream consumers**, providing you with out-of-the-box possibilities to analyze the data being streamed, as well as to deliver your data to a destination of your choice.

-One of the main superpowers of _Kinesis Streams_ though is that you can attach **custom data consumers** to it to process and handle data in any way you prefer, in near real-time.
+One of the main superpowers of a Kinesis stream, though, is that you can attach **custom data consumers** to it to process your data in any way you prefer, in near real-time.
 There are once again plenty of options to choose from.

 If you are inclined to do so, you can use an [EMR cluster as your custom consumer](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-kinesis.html).
-Or, as with writing to the stream, there are a lot of third-party tools that integrate with _Kinesis Streams_.
+Or, as with writing to a stream, there are a lot of third-party tools that integrate with _Kinesis Streams_.
 Think of possibilities like Databricks and Apache Spark integration, among others.

 On a perhaps more familiar side of things, you can have your own consumer application reading from the stream.
-For that purpose, you can once again use either AWS SDK or Kinesis Consumer Library (KCL), which is the counterpart of the already [familiar KPL](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#few-words-on-kpl) and which I’ll be mentioning briefly.
+For that purpose, you can once again use either AWS SDK or Kinesis Consumer Library (KCL), which is the counterpart of the already [familiar KPL](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#a-few-words-on-kpl) and which I’ll be mentioning briefly.

-And finally, you can use _AWS Lambda_ as your stream consumer, which gives you all the scalability and resilience that comes with it.
-You might have already guessed that _AWS Lambda_ is exactly what I’ll be focusing on in this post.
+And finally, you can use _AWS Lambda_ as your stream consumer, which gives you all the scalability, resilience, and awesomeness that comes with it.
+You might have already guessed that _AWS Lambda_ is exactly what I’ll be focusing on in this post 🙂

 But first, let’s lay some groundwork.

 ## Consuming the stream, two ways

-As with writing to a stream, when reading from it it’s important to know that Kinesis stream is composed of [shards](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#shards), and each shard in your stream comes with a limited throughput: you can write **1 MB or 1 000 records** of data per second, while on the way out, each shard provides up to **2 MB** of data per second by default.
+As with writing to a stream, when reading from it it’s important to know that Kinesis stream is composed of [shards](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#shards), and that each shard in your stream comes with a limited throughput: you can write **1 MB or 1 000 records** of data per second, while on the way out, each shard provides up to **2 MB** of data per second by default.
 So, in theory, you can consume the stream **twice as fast** as you can write to it.

 ## Shared throughput

-Now, this might not seem to be that useful at first.
+Now, this might not seem too exciting at first.
 However, the higher outgoing throughput also means that you can actually have **at least two different consumers** reading from the same Kinesis stream at all times.

 A thing to remember here is that, by default, the 2 MBs are shared between all the consumers you attach to the stream.
 So, if you would want to have more than the **recommended two to three consumers**, you may face a situation when the data is being written to the stream faster than it can be read.
-This, in turn, may lead to some of the data expiring (that is, being deleted from the stream) before any of the consumers get a chance to read it.
-You can think of it as a sink that you pour water into: if you do it faster than it can be drained, you sink ends up overflowing and you get water all over your floor.
+This in turn may lead to some of the data expiring (that is, being deleted from the stream) before any of the consumers get a chance to read it.
+You can think of it as a sink that you pour water into: if you do it faster than it can be drained, your sink ends up overflowing, and you get water all over your floor.
 We will be returning to this unfortunate scenario on several occasions.

 ![sink](/img/kinesis/sink.jpg){: .img.centered }